 The AquaC Remora Protein Skimmer – My Ace Opinion

-First impressions… after a long time
+First impressions… after lots of use

 My first reaction is that it very reliable.
 This thing has been hanging on the back of my aquarium for at least 3 years straight, and has been operating for at least 3 years straight.